 The membranes in the nose and sinuses are very sensitive.
 The cells in these membranes have a specific level of salt concentration, pH level (measure of the acidity or alkalinity of a fluid), and temperature.
 In creating a solution to use in nasal irrigation it is important to use an isotonic solution (has the same salt concentration) that has the same pH level and is as close to the body temperature of 98°F / 37°C as possible.

 Using a solution that does not match these levels causes irritation in the membranes and sends "pain" messages to the brain.
 A lot of people think nasal irrigation would be uncomfortable, but this is mainly due to the fact that people associate snorting water with pain.
 This association comes from when people have accidentally gotten tap or chlorinated water in their nassal passages that does not match the levels of the cell membrane we talked about and irritation and pain ensues.
 When you snort a solution that is at the correct levels you will find that it is not uncomfortable and may actually be pleasant.

 Salt: Make sure the salt is as pure as possible, non-iodized, and that it contains no additives such as anti-caking agents.
 Kosher, pickling, and canning salt are pure and acceptable to use.
 Sea-salt, even if it contains no additives, is often discouraged due to the fact that it may contain algae, but that is debatable.
 Table salt contain additives so do not use it.
 The salt by Himalayan Institute is perfect to use as it was made especially for nasal irrigation.

-Baking Soda: This is an optional buffering agent to decrease the pH level of the solution.
+Baking Soda: This is an optional buffering agent to increase the pH level of the solution.
 Make sure it is pure sodium bicarbonate.
 Baking Powder is not acceptable.